menu

 Overview

 Sparta is a tiny village located in the state of Ohio.
 With a population of 123 people and just one neighborhood, Sparta is the 809th largest community in Ohio.
-Sparta has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Sparta was built prior to World War II, making it one of the older and more historic villages in the country.

 Sparta real estate is some of the most expensive in Ohio, although Sparta house values don't compare to the most expensive real estate in the U.S.